 to check if there's a process causing extraordinary system load.

-9.0 Binary compatibilityIf you download a binary such as squeezelite, it's not compiled for your praticular machine.
+9.0 Binary compatibilityIf you download a generic binary such as squeezelite, it's most probably not compiled for your particular machine.

 Most binaries are compiled in a pretty generic way to meet all kind of processors of a particular processor family.